Vyasa

 Common sahasranāmas

-The most well-known and widely-used include the following:
+The most well-known and widely-used include the following:- Vishnu sahasranama is found in the Mahabharata.[1][2]

 While the Vishnu and Shiva Sahāsranamas are popular amongst all Hindus, the Lalita Sahasranama is mostly chanted in South India.
 The Ganesha Sahasranama is mainly chanted by Ganapatya.
 The Bhavani Nāma Sahasra Stuti is the choice of Kashmiri Paṇḍits and the Kali Sahasranāma is mostly chanted by Bengalis.